MrDemonWolf/files-mrdemonwolf-me/docs/docs/README.md

 ---
 home: true
 heroImage: https://v1.vuepress.vuejs.org/hero.png
-tagline: Simple yet advanced NodeJS, MongoDB and Express based uploader.
+tagline: Simple yet advanced uploader.
 Allows users to upload files,images, and text with moderation tools for admins.
-Plus users can see uploads for there account and simple remove ones.
-Admins can view all and remove ones that don&#39;t follow the rules.
 Can be used for friends and family or just for you.
-Built for ShareX at the moment but more uploaders will be supported.
+Built with integration, like ShareX but more uploaders will be officially supported.
 actionText: Quick Start →
 actionLink: /guide/
 features: